Sherry Black, who has been with Western Nevada College since 1987, has been named the new director of the Fallon Campus.

 “I received feedback from the community, and the ROCCC (Restore Our College Campus Committee) that felt we needed a central point of contact,” Burton said, adding Black has strong ties to the Fallon area.
 “She was delighted to accept the position.”

 Bob Clifford, chairman of the Fallon-based ROCCC group, said Black will do a good job.

 “It’s great,” said Clifford when hearing of the news.
 “They are asking what we wanted, and we needed someone in charge in Fallon.”

 Burton said Black will report directly to him and be responsible for all campus issues.
 A search for a new director of Career and Technical Education has begun.

 Additionally Burton said Black’s background will also assist the WNC Fallon campus in student counseling during periods of high demand.

-Black begun her career with WNC 27 years ago as the counseling and assisting students at the Fallon campus.
-She has a master’s degree in counseling and educational psychology and a bachelor’s degree in business from the University of Nevada, Reno.
+Black began her career with WNC 27 years ago counseling and assisting students at the Fallon campus.
+She has a master’s in counseling and educational psychology and a bachelor’s in business from the University of Nevada, Reno.